UbiPLab/TiveQP/TiveQP/TiveQP/README.md

 1. Open the project with **idea**
 2. Configure the parameters in *Parameter/TiveQP_parameters.java*

+   The data TiveQP uses is classified by type

    Modify the *fileName* to your local data position

     ```java